secretstartups/handbook/product/ux/product-designer/mr-reviews/index.html.md

 ### How to assign MR reviews

 #### Stage group MRs
 The [GitLab Roulette](https://gitlab-org.gitlab.io/gitlab-roulette/) will randomly suggest a designer to review.
 These MRs should have a well-documented design solution.
 Your role as a reviewer is to ensure the solution is developed as intended.
 After you've completed your review, cc the [design DRI of the group](/handbook/product/categories/#devops-stages) for awareness.
-Additionally, if you have further feedback on a particular UX solution, open a follow up issue and mention the design DRI.
+Additionally, if you have further feedback on a particular UX solution, open a follow-up issue and mention the design DRI.
   - There may be scenarios where an MR is based on a previous conversation or it proposes a solution that did not have a design associated with it.
 If this happens, `@ mention` the design DRI to ensure requirements are met.
 The design DRI should then notify the suggested UX reviewer to complete the MR review when ready.
       - An example is an MR with the label, `~"Internal hackathon"`.
 The design solution is likely being solved at the time of development.